Moataz35/Image-editor/README.md

 ## Black and White filter
  Black and white images also lack color, but they typically have only two colors: black and white (0 and 255).

  There are no intermediate shades of gray in a true black and white image.

  Each pixel is either black (representing darkness or absence of information) or white (representing brightness or presence of information).

  In digital imaging, black and white images are often created by converting color images to grayscale and then applying a threshold to convert shades of gray to either black or white.

+ ## Negative effect (invert images)
+   Inverting colors is a simple yet powerful imageprocessing operation that transforms the colors of an image by reversing each pixel's RGB values.

+   This operation effectively produces a photographic negative effect, where light areas become dark and vice versa.